Arteriosclerosis

-Arteriosclerosis, literally meaning "hardening of the arteries", is an umbrella term for a vascular disorder characterized by abnormal thickening, hardening, and loss of elasticity of the walls of arteries.
-This process gradually restricts the blood flow to one's organs and tissues and can lead to severe health risks brought on by atherosclerosis, which is a specific form of arteriosclerosis caused by the buildup of fatty plaques, cholesterol, and other substances in and on the arterial walls.
+Arteriosclerosis, literally meaning "hardening of the arteries", is an umbrella term for a set of vascular disorders characterized by abnormal thickening, hardening, and loss of elasticity in the walls of arteries.
+The disease process gradually restricts blood flow to body organs and tissues and can proceed to severe health risks brought on by atherosclerosis, which is the specific form of arteriosclerosis caused by buildup of fatty plaques, cholesterol, and other substances in and on arterial walls.
 Risk factors include family history, smoking, and obesity.

 Atherosclerosis is the primary cause of coronary artery disease (CAD) and stroke, with multiple genetic and environmental contributions.
 Genetic-epidemiologic studies have identified many genetic and non-genetic risk factors for CAD.
 However, such studies indicate that family history is the most significant independent risk factor.

 Signs and symptoms

 The signs and symptoms of arteriosclerosis depend on the vessel affected by the disease.
 If affecting cerebral or ophthalmic vessels, as in cerebrovascular accidents or transient ischemic attacks, signs and symptoms may include sudden weakness, facial or lower limb numbness, confusion, difficulty understanding speech, and problems seeing.
-If affecting coronary vessels, as in coronary artery disease (including acute myocardial ischemia or a "heart attack"), signs and symptoms may include chest pain.
+If affecting coronary vessels, as in coronary artery disease (including acute coronary syndrome), signs and symptoms may include chest pain.